ei2kpi/kgopalki.github.io/README.md

 # kgopalki.github.io
-No person, organization or entity is allowed to copy, clone or in any manner make use of this code except for directly viewing it from kgopalki.github.io
+No person, organization or entity is allowed to copy, clone or in any manner make use of this code (including all subdirectories) except for directly viewing it from kgopalki.github.io